 If your brand delivers on consistency and being different, you’ll be on the right track to creating memorable brand experiences for your target market.

-You don’t need be Coke, Pepsi, or Apple to be branded effectively and to create memorable experiences.
-Take the Stryve business card for example: we wanted to communicate our brand’s core message of being “ahead of the curve”, so our business card was designed to convey that message in a memorable way.
+You don’t need to be Coke, Pepsi, or Apple to be branded effectively and to create memorable experiences.
+Take the Stryve business card for example we wanted to communicate our brand’s core message of being “ahead of the curve”, so our business card was designed to convey that message in a memorable way.

 We did this in four ways: